Manicurists and Pedicurists

 The median hourly wage for manicurists and pedicurists is $14.05.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $10.72, and the highest 10 percent earned more than $18.67.

-Although most manicurists and pedicurists work full time, many have variable schedules and work part time.
-Their schedules often are determined by the type of establishment they work for.
+Although most manicurists and pedicurists work full time, some have variable schedules and work part time.
+Schedules may vary according to the type of establishment.
 For example, a full-service salon may require manicurists and pedicurists to work an 8-hour day.
-A boutique hair salon, however, may require fewer work hours on a part-time basis.
+However, a boutique hair salon may require fewer work hours on a part-time basis.
 Longer work days are not unusual for self-employed workers.
 Weekends and evenings tend to be the busiest times for manicurists and pedicurists.

 Employment of manicurists and pedicurists is projected to grow 12 percent over the next ten years, faster than the average for all occupations.

-The increase in employment reflects demand for new nail services being offered, such as minisessions (quick manicures at a low cost) and mobile manicures and pedicures (nail services offered outside of the salon).
+The projected increase in employment reflects demand for new types of nail services, such as mini-sessions (quick manicures at a low cost) and mobile manicures and pedicures (nail services offered outside of the salon).

-The desire among young women and a growing number of men to lead a healthier lifestyle through better grooming and wellness also should result in higher employment for manicurists and pedicurists.
+The desire among many women and a growing number of men to lead a healthier lifestyle through better grooming and wellness also should result in higher employment for manicurists and pedicurists.